This FAQ compilation is intended to clarify the NGSI-LD specification by providing answers to common questions.

 Please note that only one JSON-LD Link header is allowed per HTTP Request

-which references multiple URIs how can I reference it through the HTTP Link
+@context which references multiple URIs how can I reference it through the HTTP Link header?As the Link header can only reference one JSON-LD @context it is necessary

 {